Welcome

 SQE1 Syllabus

-For SQE1, you need to understand the practical implications of limited liability for various business types.
-You may need to advise clients on the suitability of structures offering limited liability or identify the consequences for shareholders and members if a business fails.
+For SQE1, you are required to understand the practical implications of limited liability for various business types.
+You may need to advise clients on the suitability of structures offering limited liability or identify the consequences for shareholders and members if a business fails, with a focus on the following syllabus points:

 • The core principle of limited liability and how it contrasts with unlimited liability.